ENVIRONMENTAL MANAGEMENT AT GIZ

 Our registered offices in Bonn and Eschborn and our representation in Berlin first gained EMAS certification in 2013.
 Other buildings in Berlin, Bonn and Feldafing were included in the scheme over subsequent years.

 Environmental management in partner countries: the CSH

 To record our progress in the field of sustainability in the countries in which we operate, we use the Corporate Sustainability Handprint® (CSH).
 It provides GIZ staff with a uniform framework for corporate sustainability and therefore also for environmental management.
 We have collected climate and environmental data every year in all our country offices since 2018.
-The quality of data is not yet comparable with the data for Germany but it is getting better all the time.
+The quality of data is not yet comparable with the data for Germany, but it is getting better all the time.
 This is also true of the availability of data.
-A new method that has been in use since 2020 allows us to extrapolate to fill gaps, providing a sound, precise database for the Sustainability Programme 2021–2025 and for future offsetting.
+We are moving steadily closer to our goal of providing a sound, precise database for the Sustainability Programme 2021–2025 and for future offsetting.

 When we record environmental data, we distinguish between an ‘environmental footprint’ and an ‘environmental handprint’.
-While an organisation’s environmental footprint measures things such as water consumption and CO2 emissions, the handprint documents active contributions towards sustainability: for instance, using solar panels rather than generators, arranging carpools for commuters, raising awareness of health issues, providing information about ethical conduct in potential conflict situations, and ensuring sustainable procurement.
+While an environmental footprint measures things such as water consumption and CO2 emissions, the handprint documents active contributions towards sustainability, such as using solar panels rather than generators and arranging carpools for commuters, but also issues like raising awareness of health issues, providing information about ethical conduct in potential conflict situations, and ensuring sustainable procurement.
 GIZ encourages its teams on the ground to optimise their sustainability balance.